 - 'King's Gold' (planting zones 4-8)

-What all these shrub cultivars share is a scaly, golden foliage that is string-like in form.
-The latter trait is the reason for the designation, "Filifera," which is Latin for "thread-bearing"; so in all this confusion of names, "threadleaf," at least, should be easy to remember.
+What all of these shrub cultivars share is a scaly, golden foliage that is string-like in form.
+The latter trait is the reason for the name, "Filifera," which is Latin for "thread-bearing."
+So in all of this confusion of names, "threadleaf," at least, should be easy to remember.

 Gold Mops and Other Cultivars on the Issues of Care, Color Retention

-My Ohio State University Extension source summarizes Gold Mops in the following way, contrasting it (on one point) with Dwarf Gold Thread ('Filifera Aurea Nana').
+Ohio State University Extension summarizes Gold Mops in the following way, contrasting it (on one point) with Dwarf Gold Thread ('Filifera Aurea Nana').
 Gold Mops:

-- Bears scaly leaves that retain their golden color if the shrub is grown in full sun (by contrast, the color of Dwarf Gold Thread fades during the summertime, taking on more and more green).
+- Bears scaly leaves that keep their golden color if the shrub gets enough sun (by contrast, the color of Dwarf Gold Thread fades during the summertime, taking on more and more green).